Contrastive pretraining for semantic segmentation is robust to noisy positive pairs: Datasets

-We generate a synthetic segmentation dataset on which we can control the noise conditions. \autoref{fig:voronoi-generation} visualizes the dataset generation process.
-We randomly segment each image into 20 Voronoi cells, which we equally separate randomly between two classes.
-The two classes are represented by two different texture classes in the Describable Textures Dataset (DTD)\cite{cimpoi_describing_2014}.
-We use the non-overlapping classes \textit{stratified} and \textit{veined}.
-For each generated image, we pick one texture image from each texture class and overlay it onto the cells assigned to the respective class.
-The downstream task for VTS is a three-class semantic segmentation, including the noise texture class (see \autoref{sec:vts-noisy}).
-This is akin to xBD, where the destroyed houses also need to be recognised in the downstream segmentation task.
+The downstream task for VTS is a three-class semantic segmentation, including a noise texture class (see \autoref{sec:vts-noisy}).
+This is akin to xBD, where the damaged houses also need to be recognised in the downstream segmentation task.
+The noise class corresponds to the damaged houses.
 To create a train/validation/test split, we split the texture images at ratios of 0.5/0.3/0.2.
-We generate 6000/3600/2400 images.
-We use augmentations similar to those used for xBD.
+We generate 6\,000/3\,600/2\,400 images.
+We use image augmentations similar to those used for xBD.